Cherreads

 The woman bound to the pillar was Rima, a staff member of the restaurant whose name Ran had mentioned.

-She had died three days ago, but it appeared her body had been deliberately preserved.
+She died three days ago, but it appeared that her body had been deliberately preserved.

-El wanted to ask the others about it, but he eventually chose to keep his thoughts to himself after sensing the solemnity in the air.
+He wanted to ask the others about it, but eventually chose to keep his thoughts to himself.

 He might not have been the most perceptive when it came to reading the atmosphere; he realized his lack of common sense might have already offended others unintentionally.